The Lost Child || Episode 01 || A Family Drama Full of Mystery and Heartbreak

 A Week Later: Trying to Cope

 Just days before, my father had prepared an office for me at the company.
-He’d said, "Finish your studies, and we’ll take a trip to Pakistan.
-After that, you’ll join me at the office.
-You’ll be my support, my strength."
+I could still hear his words clearly in my mind: "Finish your studies, and we'll take a trip to Pakistan.
+After that, you'll join me at the office.
+You'll be my support, my strength."

 Mom had always promised, "I will find you a beautiful bride from Pakistan."
-But now… that future had evaporated, like smoke in the wind.
+But now... that future had evaporated, drifting away like smoke in the wind.

-I was left with nothing but a hollow ache and God’s mercy.
+I was left with nothing but a hollow ache deep inside and God's mercy.

 Sarah's Departure